DrC0okie/HEIG_CLD_Labo5/README.md

 **Assistant : Rémi Poulard**

-In this lab we will install a Kubernetes test cluster on our local.
-Then, we will deploy a rovided "To Do" reminder application.
+In the first part of this lab we will install a Kubernetes test cluster on our local machine, and deploy a "To Do" reminder application.
 This application will et complete three-tier application (Frontend, API Server and Redis) using Pods.

-In the second part of this lab, we will deploy the same application on a public cloud service who run Kebernetes (Google Kubernetes Engine).

-Finally, in the third part of this lab, we will make the application resilient to failures.
+In the second part, we will deploy the same application on GKE (Google Kubernetes Engine).
+Finally,we will make the application resilient to failures and deploy it to the Kubernetes cluster of the school.

+> In this document, the objectives of each chapter, the questions that are asked to us and the deliverables are identified by a quote

 ### Table of content